DeadByElpy/spasdk/readme.md

- PATH_APP  | relative to PATH_ROOT directory with files ready to be deployed PATH_SRC  | relative to PATH_ROOT directory with source files to generate development and release application files PATH_CFG  | relative to PATH_ROOT directory with configuration files for tasks and application itself
+ PATH_APP  | relative to PATH_ROOT directory with files ready to be deployed PATH_SRC  | relative to PATH_ROOT directory with source files to generate development and release application files PATH_CFG  | relative to PATH_ROOT directory with configuration files for tasks and application itself PACKAGE   | read-only absolute path to the application `package.json` file

 Some to these variables can be redefined in run-time: